ve2yag/DigiPro/README.md

 Antenna is 3D printed EDZ, 2x 5/8 wave.
 8.1dbi and easy to tune.
 Antenna is made from 36" stainless tig welding rod, 3/32 inch.
 Mast is 1/2 water CPVC pipe, coax RG-174/U. Coax coil at feed point is current balun to stabilize antenna pattern and choke current flow back to Lora module.

 Enclosure is 3D printed, using Cubesat shape.
 Solar panel are 80mmx80mm 160ma@5v, 3 sides.
+(3D model in 3D_enclosure and antenna folder)

 VA2AIG-4, Digipeater wide coverage (Have a bug with V2.0) [Map](https://fr.aprs.fi/#!call=a%2FVA2AIG-4&timerange=3600&tail=3600)
 VE2YAG-4, Test digipeater, V2.1.
 Testing now at home, see telemetry.
 [Telemetry](https://fr.aprs.fi/telemetry/a/VE2YAG-4) or see on [Map](https://fr.aprs.fi/info/a/VE2YAG-4)